shariq1989/cookbook/content/recipe/french_onion_soup.md

 #### Is French onion soup vegetarian?
 Is French onion soup vegan?

-Made traditionally, no. However, you can make some easy substitutions that won't take away from the classic flavor of the soup:
+Made traditionally, no. However, you can make these easy substitutions that won't take away from the classic flavor of the soup:

 * Butter: Use olive oil or vegan butter to caramelize the onions.